-This might have explained why every time I tried to go for a run, my stomach would start spasming within half a block (spoiler alert: the culprit was a meatball sized brick of gluten lodged in my intestines, thanks to all those spaghetti dinners).
+This might have explained why every time I tried to go for a run, my stomach would start spasming within half a block.
+The culprit was a meatball-sized brick of gluten lodged in my intestines, courtesy of all those spaghetti dinners.

 So when I had to revamp my diet, in addition to my beloved thin crust pizza, chicken fingers, and chocolate chip cookies, one of the things I was most terrified to give up was pasta.
 But it’s turned out to be one of the easiest things to substitute at home.
 And some of the new gluten-free pasta brands are so good, I’ll often inflict them on unsuspecting dinner guests without them realizing (the true sign of gluten-free gold).

 It’s been a long search for the best gluten-free pasta brands, but I’ve finally honed in on my favorites.
 I try to find blends that don’t rely too heavily on corn or soy, and that are organic.
-Not every shape is created equal, so for example, while I like Ancient Harvest’s linguine, their penne is not my fave.
+Not every shape is created equal, so for example, while I like Ancient Harvest’s spaghetti, their penne is not my fave.

 Rigatoni: Felicia Bio Rigatoni

 Gluten-free pasta brands seem to primarily focus on a few main shapes, and I found myself missing some of my old favorites when I went off wheat.
 Rigatoni is one that’s particularly hard to track down.
 But once I finally came across this Italian brand, my prayers were answered.
 And it’s organic to boot.